 A hysterectomy performed on a patient based on a faulty test result, and the death of two patients after failing to receive necessary monitoring or medication, failure to immediately investigate a complaint of patient abuse by a doctor, were among the incidents cited in the latest round of hospital inspection reports conducted by the state Department of Public Health (DPH).

-The 24 new reports, which can be found in C-HIT’s Data Mine Section, cover state inspections that took place at hospitals last year and earlier this year.
+The 24 new reports cover state inspections that took place at hospitals last year and earlier this year.

 At Bridgeport Hospital, a patient underwent a total hysterectomy after her biopsy results were contaminated by another patient’s.